ssiccha/NormalizersOfPrimitiveGroups/README.md

 `NormalizersOfPrimitiveGroups` is a [GAP](https://www.gap-system.org/) package to compute normalizers of primitive groups.

-Note: Currently, the package can only be loaded using the master branch of GAP.

-You can use it as follows:

-1. Download `NormalizersOfPrimitiveGroups` and extract it into a GAP `pkg` directory.

-2. Start GAP and load the `NormalizersOfPrimitiveGroups` package:

-    LoadPackage("NormalizersOfPrimitiveGroups");

-3. You can use the function `NormalizerInSymmetricGroupOfPrimitiveGroup` to compute the normalizer of a primitive group inside the symmetric group on the same number of points.

-4. You can use the function `WeakCanonizerOfPrimitiveGroup` to compute a permutation which conjugates a given primitive group into weak canonical form and the corresponding socle-component.

-Note: `NormalizerInSymmetricGroupOfPrimitiveGroup` and
-`WeakCanonizerOfPrimitiveGroup` are currently **only** implemented for groups of type PA.

 ## Example

 The following is an example session using this package to compute for a